- 29 Apr 2024

 What about accepting Partial Payments?
 You can also record partial payments using similar logic for both methods above.
 You'll want to consider two options outlined below for partially paid amounts.

-1) The first option is to leave principal dues unpaid to charge more through interest per diems over the life of the loan, this is the default that Bryt's waterfall rules apply
+1) The first option is to leave principal dues unpaid to charge more through interest per diems over the life of the loan, this is the default that Bryt's waterfall rules apply.

 2) The second option is paying off principal dues first and leaving interest unpaid via the 'Enter Manually' button option and setting interest as underpaid to set it as 'Outstanding Interest'.